Lucky Duck Days

 Where should I park?

 Parent helpers, please remember that there is limited parking out front.
 As you will arrive early you should find parking in the lot/stalls adjacent to the outdoor classroom and south end of the church.
-You will find the “Lucky Duck” badges in the mailbox in the coatroom (one for each caregiver and child).
+You will recieve the “Lucky Duck” badges from one of the teachers (one for each caregiver and child).

 I don’t have childcare for my other child(ren).
 Can I bring them along?

-We love to meet siblings, but not on your Lucky Duck day.
+Though we love to meet siblings, they cannot tag along not on your Lucky Duck day.
 Social Services require that a strict adult/child ratio be maintained as a provision of our license.
 If you bring an extra child, you cannot count as a supervising adult.